 Good energy conservation principles can be practiced successfully in older buildings when an appropriate approach is taken.
 First, the owner of a heritage building must accept that their building will never be as energyefficient as a new structure.
-Second, owners should understand the inherent energy conservation measures built into our older buildings and make use of them where they Furthermore, consider exist. conservation measures that have a minimal impact on heritage features, yet raise the level; comfort i.e., air sealing, weatherstripping and caulking, attic and basement insulation and proper heating plant operation.
+Second, owners should understand the inherent energy conservation measures built into our older buildings and make use of them where they exist.
+Furthermore. consider energy conservation measures that have a minimal impact on heritage features, yet raise the comfort level: i.e., air sealing. weatherstripping and caulking, attic and basement insulation and proper heating plant operation.

 One building element often considered for improved energy conservation efficiency is the window.
 Replacement of original wood windows with double-glazed metal or metal clad wood windows should be avoided.
 The payback period is often lengthy and inexpensive metal windows seldom contain the proper thermal breaks.
-Making older windows function properly through repair, such as proper reputtying, frame and trim caulking, weatherstripping and proper painting is considered preferable replacement.
+Making older windows function properly through repair, such as proper reputtying, frame and trim weatherstripping caulking. and proper is considered painting preferable to replacement.
 The same considerations apply to original wooden doors and entrances.
 Choose good quality wood products when replacing windows and doors.
 Vinyl-clad windows should not be encouraged as replacement units.

 The issue of installing double-glazed wood windows is often raised as an option when major fenestration repairs are required.
 It is recommended that double-glazed windows not be installed on principal façades, especially where multi-pane window units are extant.
 Double-glazed windows have a different visual reflective value and tend to appear blank in daylight conditions.
-The muntins in double-glazed, multi-pane windows are also generally thicker.
+The double-glazed, multi-pane muntins in windows are also generally thicker.
 Modern, high-quality, single-glazed units are well sealed and can be made twice as effective with the use of storm windows.
 One over one window pane units without muntin bars are generally easier to double glaze.
 Replacement of window openings with single-glazed units where multi- pane units were formerly installed is not recommended.